Vafa-tech-git/learning-jurney/C++/learncpp.com/16.Dynamic arrays std vector/16.2.Introduction to std vector and list constructors/README.md

 ```

 **Note:** \
-The program is trivial, but it helps with understanding vectors.
+The program is trivial, but it helps with understanding vectors.\
+I don't think it even needs comments to be understood.